 When Are Med School Applications ACTUALLY Due?

 The best time to submit your application is just after applications open, in the first two weeks of June.
-This puts you at an advantage over other candidates and gives you the best chance of acceptance at your top choice schools.
+This puts you at an advantage over other candidates and gives you the best chance of being accepted into your top-choice schools.
 Medical school acceptance is incredibly competitive.

 Imagine you’re in a race.
 What do you think your chances of winning are if you start five minutes behind everyone else?
 That’s exactly what you’re doing if you submit your application late.

-It is possible to earn an acceptance if you submit your application by the deadline in October – December, but your chances are massively reduced, and it will throw off your entire application schedule.
-You’ll need to speed through your secondary applications and interviews, which will only serve to compound your stress during an extremely stressful time.
+It is possible to earn an acceptance if you submit your application by the October – December deadline, but your chances are massively reduced, and it will throw off your entire application schedule.
+You’ll need to speed through your secondary applications and interviews, which will only compound your stress during an already stressful time.
 Admissions committees will notice if you’re frazzled and burnt out.
 Not a good look for a potential doctor.

-You will invest so much of your time, energy, and money into your medical school application.
+You will invest a lot of your time, energy, and money in your medical school application.
 Give yourself the best possible chance by starting the application process as early as possible.

 Deadlines for Each Application Section

 Follow our medical school application timeline, which outlines ideal deadlines versus what’s technically possible.
-Remember: applying early is one of the most essential medical school admission strategies.
+Remember: applying early is one of the most critical strategies for medical school admissions.

 When Should You Begin Preparing?